 Mr. Kahn is a member of the Board of Directors of AdhereHealth, a medication therapy management company and serves on the U.S. Executive Council for the Center for Digital Innovation (CDI).
-He is also the past Chair of the David A. Winston Health Policy Fellowship, which funds a 12-month postgraduate experience in Washington, D.C. as well as scholarships for health policy graduate students.
+He also served as chair and a Board member of the David A. Winston Health Policy Fellowship, which funds a 12-month postgraduate experience in Washington, D.C. as well as scholarships for health policy graduate students.

 The report led to a forum hosted by Health Affairs – “Envisioning The Future Of Value Based Payment.”
 FAH was a sponsor of the event, which provided a robust discussion of existing and developing value-based payment programs for hospitals and physicians.
 It also examined how paying for value should evolve in a future with electronic health records, big data analytics, and personalized medicine.

 Mr. Kahn further advanced the discussion in blog posted on HealthAffairs.org entitled, “Dynamic Debate: Health Affairs Forum Begins Value-Based Payment Discussion.”